WaaromZoMoeilijk/server-client/README.md

 * Windows network share (Use [option 1](https://www.tenforums.com/tutorials/112017-view-all-network-shares-windows-pc.html) Or use [this](https://www.onmsft.com/how-to/how-to-connect-to-a-network-share-in-windows-10) guide.)

 ```
-Username / Password - Gets set to password used on register.waaromzomoeilijk.nl after device activation.
+Username / Password - Gets set to password used on wzc.waaromzomoeilijk.nl after device activation.
 root      raspberry
 dietpi    raspberry
 ```

 ## Optional installation options
-- On any debian based RaspberryPI4 you could do: `wget https://raw.githubusercontent.com/ezraholm50/server-client/main/client/install.sh && sudo bash install.sh`
+- On any debian based RaspberryPI4 you could do: `wget https://raw.githubusercontent.com/WaaromZoMoeilijk/server-client/main/client/install.sh && sudo bash install.sh`
-- If you are using DietPI you can add this [dietpi.txt](https://raw.githubusercontent.com/ezraholm50/server-client/main/client/dietpi.txt) file to your /boot/ directory
+- If you are using DietPI you can add this [dietpi.txt](https://raw.githubusercontent.com/WaaromZoMoeilijk/server-client/main/client/dietpi.txt) file to your /boot/ directory

 ## Functionalities user management panel:

-Users can visit https://davecloudserver.waaromzomoeilijk.nl:2021 where they can manage and monitor their new Cloud RPI.
+Users can visit https://wzc.waaromzomoeilijk.nl where they can manage and monitor their new Cloud RPI.

 * Monitor: Resources, LAN/WAN IP, Health, Device ID, Uptime, Ping response server/client, Ports used for reverse SSH
 * Config: Wifi/ethernet config, hostname, remove node option, notifications